FLCAC-admin/FLCAC-docs/docs/LCIAmethods.md

 They can be downloaded and imported into any openLCA database.
 The "No flows" versions of methods must be imported _into_ a database that contains flows already which they can map to, otherwise the methods will not appear in the database.
 Updating a local database with new data which contains new elementary flows (e.g., importing a new process from a repository on the FLCAC) may result in new, uncharacterized flows in the database.
 In these cases, the "No flows" methods should be **re-imported** to ensure that all elementary flows are characterized.
+Using the "No flows" version of an LCIA method allows the practitioner to limit the number of elementary flows in their project database, simplifying LCIA flow checks.

 - LCIA Methods repositories: [Repositories](https://www.lcacommons.gov/lca-collaboration/) are available for TRACI2.1 and ReCiPe which contain the methods and all relevant flow objects.
 These repositories are useful for reviewing all characterization factors for flows in the FEDEFL.